institut-de-genomique/MaGuS/README.md

 --------------
 This part describes the different steps required to run MaGuS

-The directory "MaGuS_example_arabido" provides all files needed tu run MaGuS.
+The directory "MaGuS_example_arabido" provides all files needed to run MaGuS.

 ### Inputs

 - tagsWgp.out : WGP tags provided in Keygene format.

-- tags.bam : tags alignments on dr'aft assembly previously build in bam format.
+- tags.bam : tags alignments on draft assembly previously build in bam format.

 - mp1.bam and mp2.bam : paired reads alignments on dr'aft assembly previously build in bam format.